quintg1991/aisObjectRecognition/READ_ME_FIRST.md

 ### One last thing

 School comes first.
 If you cannot make a meeting because of class, we completely understand.
-This project should just be a fun side job that you can work on during the weekends.
-That said, without constant participation, this project  never get off the ground.
-If you're in this, we need you in it for the long haul.
+This project should just be a fun side job that you can work on during the weekends If at any time you need to take a break from the project to focus on school, we all completely understand.
+Jump back on the project when you are able.

 Thank you for being a part of this project and let's make something awesome.